 If your iPhone doesn’t show up in iTunes or the restore process continually fails, a hardware problem may be causing your iPhone to freeze.
 Even a small amount of liquid can wreak havoc with your iPhone’s battery, processor, and other internal components.
 The iPhone doesn’t necessarily turn off if that happens: Sometimes, everything just stops.

 Apple’s repair services are high-quality, but they can be expensive.
 If you’d like to go through Apple, call ahead and make an appointment with the Genius Bar, or visit Apple’s support webpage to start a mail-in repair.
-A less-expensive, high-quality alternative I recommend is Puls, an on-demand repair service that comes to your home or office to fix your iPhone.

 We’ve fixed the reason why your iPhone is frozen and you’ve know what to do if your iPhone ever freezes again.
 Hopefully, you’ve discovered which app or service was causing the problem and you’re confident it’s fixed for good.
 I’m interested to hear what specifically caused your iPhone to freeze and how you fixed your iPhone in the comments section below.
 Your experience will help others fix their iPhones too.